 - Moderate acidity with a mild, almost buttery flavor that’s not overly strong or bitter.
 It’s perfect for espresso or cappuccino.
 No need to add any oil or creamer to this blend! (and no stomach ache afterward.

 - The crema is very evident, creamy, and dense.
 It melts in your mouth and leaves a sweet, nutty aftertaste.
 It’s a true cream coffee without being too heavy or luscious.

 - It’s smooth and rich tasting, despite having a lighter roast.
 The subtle sweetness makes it the perfect coffee for those who don’t prefer darker roasts or those that simply want a lighter taste to their cup of joe.

 Final Thoughts On The Best Espresso Beans

 The best espresso beans are the ones that have been made from the finest beans.
 With that being said, you want to consider where they’re sourced from.

 They have the most intense and full-bodied flavors with a smooth texture.

-These are both organic coffees that have been roasted at low temperatures to preserve its natural oils, resulting in a richer tasting cup of joe.
+These are both organic coffees that have been roasted at low temperatures to preserve their natural oils, resulting in a richer-tasting cup of joe.
 They are also much less bitter than regular coffee beans.

 Finally, if you’re looking for something that tastes great but doesn’t give you the jitters then I recommend Peet’s Coffee Espresso Forte.